 Analogue headsets are usually connected to the handset interface of an existing telephone.
 The telephone maybe either analogue or digital.
+An Analogue headset could also be connected to a soundcard on a PC running a SIP client.

-2.2.2.2 Testing
+2.2.2.2 Testing requirements